KhemendraJi/practice_project_1/README.md

 #### How I Did It

 I started by checking out the original website (cynthiaugwu.com) to understand its design and features.
-Then, I followed a tutorial from Sheriyans Coding School on YouTube to learn how to use Locomotive Scroll and create a custom cursor.
+Then, I try to do it myself and followed a tutorial from Sheriyans Coding School on YouTube on parts which are new to me like to learn how to use Locomotive Scroll and create a custom cursor.
 I made sure to write the code myself and understand each part instead of just copying it.
 It was a lot of work, but seeing the final result made it worth it!

 #### Challenges I Faced